Swasth-Nirmaan/Introduction/README.md

 Introducing our healthcare software solution - digitalizing and standardizing medical records, making it easy for users to access, share, and manage their records.
 Features include a user-friendly app for medical records, blood donation camp locator, healthcare professional access, and insurance recommendation.
 Our dashboard offers valuable insights to companies to improve healthcare plans and services.

-Note: This README contains links to all the repositories related to the Swasth Nirmaan project.
+*Note: This file contains links to all the repositories related to the Swasth Nirmaan project.

 About Our Team
 --------------